Permit Renewal for Spain

 Requirements for a Spain Residence Permit Renewal

-• Criminal Record Certificate: Clean record for the past 5 years, legalized and translated if required.
+Criminal Record Certificate From the past 5 years, legalized/translated if required

-• Residency Proof: Padrón certificate or utility bills showing 183 days/year in Spain.
+Proof of Residency Padrón certificate or utility bills

 Where to Apply for a Spain Residence Permit Renewal